 WAPMS is pleased to announce the release of funds in the amount of $10,000 in the form of four $2,500 research and travel grants.
 Any student, undergraduate or graduate, of an accredited US or Canadian university conducting research on aquatic plant, algae, or aquatic ecosystems is eligible to apply.
-The four selected winners will be awarded funds to present their aquatic plant or algae research at the 2023 WAPMS annual meeting in Boise, Idaho.
+The four selected winners will be awarded funds to present their aquatic plant or algae research at the 2024 WAPMS annual meeting in Las Vegas, Nevada.

 In memory and recognition of Barbra H. Mullin, the WAPMS awards travel funds to undergraduate and graduate students who commit to presenting research papers or posters at the annual society conference.
 The society covers the cost of lodging at the conference venue, and will also reimburse costs for travel to and from the conference based on the availability of funds.
 Students from a wide variety of disciplines are encouraged to apply for these stipends and become involved in the society.
 Research projects which include aquatic plant identification, restoration, biology, socio-economic impacts, detection, mapping and control are all appropriate.

 For questions, contact Dr. Ryan Thum, Montanta State University, at firstname.lastname@example.org.

 WAPMS Honors the Memory of Barbra H. Mullin

 For more than ten years, WAPMS has awarded research scholarships and more recently graduate student travel grants as a memorial to Barbra H. Mullin.
 As the WAPMS membership “matures” and people retire, very few WAPMS members will remember Barbra Mullin’s contributions to and love for WAPMS.
 Barbra attended the first WAPMS planning meeting in San Diego in 1981 and was active in WAPMS until her untimely death in April of 2002.
 She was only 52 when she passed as a result of a brain aneurysm.